1.36.0 (October 14, 2025)

 • cel: Added a new %TYPED_CEL% formatter command that, unlike %CEL%, can output non-string values (number, boolean, null, etc.) when used in formatting contexts that accept non-string values, such as json_format.
 The new command is introduced so as to not break compatibility with the existing command’s behavior.

-• composite: Allow composite filter to be configured to insert a filter into the filter chain outside of the decode headers lifecycle phase.
+• composite: Allow the composite filter to be configured to insert a filter into the filter chain outside of the decode headers lifecycle phase.

 • dns_filter, redis_proxy and prefix_matcher_map: Switch to using Radix Tree instead of Trie for performance improvements.

-• dynamic_modules: Added a new Logging ABI that allows modules to emit logs in the standard Envoy logging stream under “dynamic_modules” ID.
+• dynamic_modules: Added a new Logging ABI that allows modules to emit logs in the standard Envoy logging stream under dynamic_modules ID.
 In the Rust SDK, they are available as envoy_log_info, etc.

 • dynamic_modules: Added support for counters, gauges, histograms, and their vector variants to the dynamic modules API.